Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/60_Common_Problems_And_Solutions.md

 #### Virtualisation Software

-Profinity is not working well or at all in a virtualised environment such as VmWare Fusion.
+Profinity is not working well or at all in a visualised environment such as VmWare Fusion.

 *Fix: Virtualisation tools like VmWare fusion create virtual IP stacks to virtualise network adapters.
 All of this can be very problematic when trying to get UDP to work.
 If possible explicitly connect your virtual network adapter to a physical ethernet (not WiFi, that just complicates things even further) on your host machine.*

-Profinity can work in this model, in fact we develop and test Profinity on virtualised machines, but it’s not the most reliable way to get it to work.*
+Profinity can work in this model, in fact we develop and test Profinity on visualised machines, but it’s not the most reliable way to get it to work.*

 #### Multiple TCP clients on one bridge